pombreda/pgreloaded/doc/modules/sdlevents.rst

    .. attribute:: windowid

-      The id of the SDL window, for which the event occured.
+      The id of the :class:`pygame2.sdl.video.SDL_Window`, for which the event occured.

    .. attribute:: event